20100215/DA-Must-Knows_Pandas-PySpark-SQL/README.md

 Q8: Rank the employees within each department based on their Salary.

-Q9: Filter the employees data to show only employees who have been with the company for more than 2 years.
+Q9: Show the count of employees per department who have been with the company for more than 4 years.
+Include departments with no such employees.
+Order the result by descending order of count of employees meeting the criteria.

 Q10 (A): Calculate the cumulative total salary dispensed by the company as of the end of every year from 2020 until 2024.